joe0629/Software-Carpentary-Final-Project-/README.md

 This project demonstrates fundamental software development practices, including the use of Tkinter for GUI design, logical game implementation, and unit testing with Python's `unittest`.

+This is a group project for EN 540.635 Software Carpentry-Fall 2024

 ---

 ## Features